open/close all folders

 A member of the Zuvorg Council and leader of the Guests (a term code-named by the Earth Federation), a special force sent to inspect and control planets.
-Unlike most Zuvorg members, Zezenan's rather prejudiced against the Earthlings, viewing them as nothing more than a collection of apes.
+Unlike most Zuvorg members, Zezenan's prejudiced against the Earthlings, viewing them as nothing more than a collection of apes.
 While supposedly kind to his subordinates, he mainly sees his soldiers as disposable tools.Tropes regarding Zezenan are:

 - Ace Custom: "Baran Schnile"

 - Big Bad: Of 4/F/F Final

 - The Conspiracy: In Original Generation, Zezenan underhandedly provided raw, Zuvorg technology for the Earth, but at the same time, sparked conflict and war within the Federation, leading to the Divine Crusaders War.
 He reasoned the technology would be put into use primarily as military weapons; doing so would give the Zuvorg Alliance the incentive to send him and the Guests to subdue the Earthlings.
 However, Zezenan notes the humans' ability to craft weapons surpassing that of the Zuvorg, which would provide him greater weaponry that anyone else in the Alliance, particularly the Zogar faction he's a part of.
 He also wanted samples of Balmarian technology, specifically the Tronium from Meteor-3, which the Zuvorg had never been able to acquire themselves.

 - Early-Bird Cameo: Zezenan first appeared in Original Generation disguised as an Aerogater to spy on the deal between the Federation and the extra-terrestrials, hoping to strike something convenient with the Earth government.
 Unfortunately, Shu and his Granzon unceremoniously interrupted the proceedings.

-- Fantastic Racism: Against the Earthlings; Irony ensues when humanity, the Zuvorg, and Balmarians all share a likely common ancestor.
+- Fantastic Racism: Against the Earthlings; Irony ensues in Original Generation when it's implied humanity and the Zuvorg share a likely common ancestor.

-- Killed Off for Real: In 4/F/F Final, he was killed in Mars; in the Second Original Generation, he dies at the Moon Cradle.
+- Killed Off for Real: In 4/F/F Final, he was killed on Mars; in the Second Original Generation, he dies at the Moon Cradle.

 - Multi-Armed and Dangerous: Baran Schnile